doyle199/AWS-CloudFormation-Multi-region-Deployment/README.md

 ![alt text](https://github.com/doyle199/AWS-CloudFormation-Multi-region-Deployment/blob/master/CreateVPC_Create_Complete_2.png?raw=true)

 Now it’s time to establish peering between the two Virtual Private Clouds (VPC)s by making sure each VPC has a unique Classless Interdomain Routing (CIDR) block in the 10.0.0.0/8 space.
 To do this one must create a way to use different CIDR blocks for each region in which a stack is deployed in an automatic manner.
 This can be done in CloudFormation using mappings.
-To get started, save this file to ones workstation https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/Mappings.yaml.
+To get started, save this file to ones workstation (right click and save as) https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/Mappings.yaml.
 Open the CreateVpc.yaml and Mappings.ymal on your workstation with an editor and paste the Mappings.yaml contents into the CreateVpc.yaml above the resources line.
 This is done to create a map named RegionMap that allows CloudFormation to use VpcCidr and SubnetCidr for the CIDR of the VPC and public subnet of each region.

 ![alt text](https://github.com/doyle199/AWS-CloudFormation-Multi-region-Deployment/blob/master/CreateVPC_Peering_Edit_1.png?raw=true)